 ORAL Surveillance (A3921133; NCT 02092467) is a post-marketing required safety study in patients with RA.
-In January 2021, Pfizer announced that the prespecified non-inferiority criteria for the co-primary endpoints of major adverse cardiovascular events (MACE) and malignancies (excluding non-melanoma skin cancer) were not met for the primary comparison of the combined tofacitinib doses to TNF inhibitor (either etanercept 50 mg once weekly or adalimumab 40 mg every other week).
+In January 2021, Pfizer announced that the prespecified non-inferiority criteria for the co-primary endpoints of major adverse cardiovascular events and malignancies (excluding non-melanoma skin cancer) were not met for the primary comparison of the combined tofacitinib doses (5 mg twice daily and 10 mg twice daily) versus a TNF inhibitor (either etanercept 50 mg once weekly or adalimumab 40 mg every other week).
 In contrast to other tofacitinib studies, ORAL Surveillance was specifically designed to assess the risk of cardiovascular (CV) events and malignancies, and therefore subjects were required to be 50 years of age or older and have at least one additional CV risk factor at screening.
 All subjects in the study were also required to be treated with background methotrexate to be eligible for enrollment.